-Cruelty: The set of harming abother who has no mean of harming abother who has no mean of harming abother who has no mean Cruelty: The fact of harming abether who has no means of defense, for pleasure Goad: To crue incouse Do Seent an One-more dento get a reaction.
-Target: A root on whom a bully if the cells of a Doon OKS Teasing: Tell enting another inter often clever buck rule way Target: A roson whom a bully france a set of the reaction C Teasing: The netting another interformer clever but cruel way Manipulat in: The act of dishopestly influencia Out of the Bully: An in Bidu al who regularly menaces others for personal day. and regularly menaces others for personal age.
+Cruelty: Throat of harming abother who has no mean of his and Cruelty: The ort of harming abether who has no means of defense, for pleasure Goad: To crutinuous borgent an one-more dento get a reaction.
+Target: A ro son whom a bully france is of a borgent of the source of th Target: A son whom a bully france is gradie a reaction.
+Teasing: Telenenting another interroten clever but Cruel way Manipulat in: The act of dishopestly influencia Out of the Bully: An in Bidual who regularly menaces others for personal day. a statistic interactes others for personal ago.

-towards someone because of that person success or
+uccess or someone because of that pers them

-Jealousy: A feal of resentment come people because they are jealous of interval advantages.
-Bullise in a bully other people because they are jealous of interval Victim: A person will be been bullied.
-Ashamed: The feeling the at when we wish we had done somethic there ently.
-Ashamed: The feeling the at when we wish we had done somethic there ently.
-Indirect Bullying: The spectrum of rumors, gossip, or anonyme the unons that are meant to hurt another person.
-Cyberbullying: Using the internet to bully of rumors, unpleasant emails, Twitter and Facebook postings, etc. to damage someone's reputation.
+ten bully o Jealousy: A fe Ashamed: The feeling that when we wish we had done something firerently.
+Indirect Bullying: The spin of rumors, gossip, or anonymethic for something firerently. to hurt another person.
+Cyberbullying: Using the internet to hurry of LNIB dates, unpleasant emails, Twi Eacebook position ctions that are meant unpleasant emails, Twitter and

+Facebook postings, etc. to damage someone's reputation.
 Anger: An emotion we feel when bullied.
 Also an emotion that leads to bullying.